-So what exactly does it mean when I say “know your why”?
-Our English language has nearly unlimited ways to express precisely what we mean yet we don’t always manage to do it.
+What does it mean to “know your why”?
+Our English language has so many ways to express precisely what we mean yet we don’t always manage to do it.
 Instead, we describe it in many variations.
 We might say “discover your passion” or “uncover your purpose” or “find your true north”.
-But let’s be clear, it’s because there are countless ways to say it that makes it something worth thinking about.
+But let’s be clear, the fact we can say it so many ways makes it something worth thinking about.
 Humans have pondered the meaning of life since we first sat around a fire and stared into the coals.

 When will I recognize my why, my light, my purpose?

 “Luceat Lux Vestra” is another expression, this one in Latin.
 It translates to “Let Your Light Shine.”
 You’ll find the words in Matthew 5:16.
 While researching the phrase, I discovered it’s also a popular tattoo even though it’s not always placed where it can shine.
 It was the class motto of Christian author Matthew Kelly’s high school and the words have remained a powerful influence on his life to this day.

 Kelly tells us it takes time and patience to know ourselves well enough so we notice it when it appears.
 It won’t show up too early or too late.
 It will arrive at the perfect moment in our personal journey, exactly when we’re ready.
 And, he assures us we don’t need to worry that we won’t recognize it because our purpose is looking for us, too.
 You can read more about following your star and finding the meaning in your life in his book The Rhythm of Life.
 My copy is highlighted, underlined, dog-eared, with comments in the margins.
 Yes, it’s that good.